-was unpopular, as was that of deleting the reference to 'Turkishness' in the constitutional definition of citizenship.
+In Central Anatolia by contrast, 59 per cent of respondents declared themselves to be in favour of the talks, and 35 per cent against, and many expressed the opinion that Turkey would be a stronger nation if the Kurdish Question 'was solved'.
+Nonetheless, there were concerns about the release of Mr. Öcalan, and at the prospect of concessions being made to the PKK.
+The idea of political amnesty was unpopular, as was that of deleting the reference to 'Turkishness' in the constitutional definition of citizenship.
 It was noted that the region has a high concentration of families with members serving in the military, and who did not want to see their own losses going unacknowledged.
 In Eastern Anatolia - which enjoys a large Kurdish population - 99 per cent of respondents said that they supported the process, and had high expectations for the Government to deliver constitutional change relating to language rights, citizenship and the lowering of election thresholds.

 Key demands included a political amnesty for imprisoned PKK members, the release of Mr. Öcalan, and the revision of anti-terror legislation.
 They also supported the provision of social security to the 'village guards.'

 The findings of the Commission certainly echo the expectations regarding the process conveyed to DPI.
 However, a point that was repeatedly made to us in interviews was that people are generally aware that it is a long-terms process.
 After thirty years of conflict there is a realization that it will not be solved overnight.
-In this context the Deputy Mayor of Van, Sabri Abi, highlighted the importance of both sides managing the expectations of the public.137
+In this context the Deputy Mayor of Van, Sabri Abi, highlighted the importance of both sides managing the expectations of the public.

 Perceptions of the origins, role, efficacy and value of the Commission are remarkably divergent: some suggest that the idea was Mr. Öcalan's, albeit that his original plan was for a Commission that would be smaller (around 12 people), with direct input into the policy making process, and a stronger advisory role.
-The large size of the Commission has been cited by some to be a weakness, rather than a strength.138 that it was largely a PR exercise with a limited mandate other than to confer legitimacy on the process140
+The large size of the Commission has been cited by some to be a weakness, rather than a strength.

-A criticism of the Committee has been the fact that it was selected by the Prime Minister; however it has also been suggested that civil society were given ample chance to input into the membership of the Committee, but that it had failed to seize the opportunity, thus Prime Minister Erdoğan was obliged to hand-pick it himself.139
+A criticism of the Committee has been the fact that it was selected by the Prime Minister; however it has also been suggested that civil society were given ample chance to input into the membership of the Committee, but that it had failed to seize the opportunity, thus